oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 ### Detailed Description

-The shared raw disk feature should provide the ability to attach disk to many VMs with safe concurrent access, The disk should behave as a flexible independent entity, that can be reflected as a standalone entity that is not shared between VMs(see <http://www.ovirt.org/wiki/Features/FloatingDisk>), or as a shared entity between multiple of VMs,.
+The shared raw disk feature should provide the ability to attach a disk to multiple VMs that can handle concurrent access to a shared disk without risk of corruption, The disk should behave as a flexible independent entity, that can be reflected as a standalone entity that is not shared between VMs(see <http://www.ovirt.org/wiki/Features/FloatingDisk>), or as a shared entity between multiple of VMs,.
 With this feature oVirt will be more compatible to support external cluster application, or shared data warehouse.